 As in many other towns throughout the South, the town of Franklin and the surrounding county of Williamson still bear scars from the Civil War.
 The Battle of Franklin occurred in November of 1864 along the banks of the Harpeth River.
 More than 1,500 Confederate soldiers are buried in the McGavock Confederate Cemetery on the grounds of the Carnton Plantation-once the county's most elegant estate.
 The house served as a field hospital for the Confederate Army during the Battle of Franklin, which lasted for five hours and left more than 8,000 soldiers dead.
+The Carnton Plantation is on the historic register and a favorite tourist attraction for history lovers.

 A visit to Franklin's Carter House provides a look at life in the 1830s.
 This house contains original furnishings and artifacts from the Civil War.
 The Carter House served as the Federal Command Post during the war while the Carter family took refuge in the basement.
 The Lotz House contains relics and memorabilia from the Civil War, as well as exhibits about the Old West.